 - Remaining balance ($1,200) is due approximately 60 days before start of workshop

-- If you must cancel OR full payment is not received by the deadline then the $400 deposit will be forfeited
+- If you must cancel OR full payment is not received by the deadline then the $400 deposit will be forfeited.
+If the workshop must be cancelled by us for any reason the deposits will be refunded less any PayPal fees or other expenses that cannot be recovered (such as meals reserved at Phantom Ranch Canteen).

 Our refund policy for this excursion is different from our photography workshops.
 All student fees include a non-refundable $400 deposit.
 If you cancel before the final payment date for your session then you will receive a full refund less the non-refundable deposit.
-If you cancel after the final payment date for your session then you forfeit the total amount of $1,600 (we will refund any fees paid for portering or gear rentals) unless we can find a replacement.
+If you cancel after the final payment date for your session then you forfeit the total amount of $1,600 unless we can find a replacement.
 If we can find a replacement then you will receive a full refund less the non-refundable $400 deposit.